Hexworks/hexworks-site/_tutorials/2018-12-12-how-to-make-a-roguelike-project-setup.md

 > Note that you can see all the milestones of this project by running `git tag` in the command line.

+> If you want to get started with a *Zircon* project from scratch you can also clone the [Zircon Skeleton](https://github.com/Hexworks/zircon.skeleton.kotlin) project.
+In fact this is what we did as well when we started this tutorial!
+It comes with batteries included and you can start coding right away!

 ### Using Gradle

 We're not going to go into details about how to use Gradle, so the only thing you have to know is the command for building the project:

+> If the CLI complains about execution permissions run this command: `chmod +x gradlew`

 ```bash
 ./gradlew clean build
 ```

-> If the CLI complains about execution permissions run this command: `chmod +x gradlew`

 You can run this command any time you want to build a `.jar` file from your project.
 To run it you just have to call Java with your `.jar` file as a parameter: